ovh/docs/pages/cloud/dedicated/ipfo-vrack-hyperv/guide.en-sg.md

 ## Instructions

-Ths guide assumes that you have already installed Windows Server, connected via Remote Desktop, and have already assigned your dedicated server and IP block to a vRack.
+This guide assumes that you have already installed Windows Server, connected via Remote Desktop, and have already assigned your dedicated server and IP block to a vRack.
 For more information on these steps please refer to steps 1 through 4 on our guide: [Configuring the vRack on your Dedicated Servers](../configuring-vrack-on-dedicated-servers).

 ### Installing Hyper-V